aekari/Face/README.md

 # Face
 Homework for week 3 of [Programming for Artists](https://iq2prod1.smartcatalogiq.com/en/Catalogs/City-College-of-New-York/2017-2018/Undergraduate-Bulletin/Courses/ART-Art-Course-Descriptions/30000/ART-39552) featuring a face that has two states and uses if...else statements.

-An update to this project can be found [here](https://github.com/aekari/Face-Update/blob/master/README.md).
+An update of this project can be found [here](https://github.com/aekari/Face-Update/blob/master/README.md).

 #### Resources:
 I used [The Coding Train on Youtube ](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) & [Processing 5's Reference page](https://processing.org/reference/).